mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

 ------------------------------

 Sometimes a laptop just isn't enough, even if well used.

 Your analysis requires an order of magnitude more computation or memory than a modern laptop can provide.
-You might consider *scaling up* to a single heavy workstation, before you *scale out* to a distributed system.
+You might consider *scaling up* further to a single heavy workstation, before you *scale out* to a distributed system.

 <img src="https://pbs.twimg.com/media/DZOT53jWAAA-vWu.jpg:large"
-     width="60%">
+     width="70%">

 The comic above, while illustrative of a point, is also a few years out of date.
 In early 2018 blade servers can have upwards of 100 cores and several terabytes of memory.
-A system like this combines many of the convenience benefits of a personal laptop with many of performance benefits of a distributed system, and then some, making it a good choice for analytic groups doing exploratory work on large datasets.
+A system like this combines many of the convenience benefits of a personal laptop with many of performance benefits of a distributed system, making it a good choice for analytic groups doing exploratory work on large datasets.
 Lets consider some Pros and Cons of this approach:

 **Pros:**

 1. Has orders of magnitude more computational power and memory than a laptop
-2. Still has a single software and developer environment that a user can often control directly
+2. Is easy to use because it still has a single environment that a user can often control directly
-3. Is easy to program because it looks just like a laptop, only bigger.
+3. Is familiar to program because it looks just like a laptop, only bigger.
-4. The data lives on a normal hard drive controled by normal permissions systems
-5. It is often easier for users to log in and share work
+5. Is easy for users to log into and share work
-6. It is often separate from production so that users can experiment more freely
+6. Is often separate from production so that users can experiment more freely
-7. It does not suffer from the network costs of distributed systems, so it often *out-performs* distributed systems up to a certain data size
+7. Does not suffer from the network costs of distributed systems, so often *out-performs* distributed systems up to a certain data size

 **Cons:**